 Getting the most out of your influencers is not easy, though.
-Like every other part of marketing, a campaign using a social media influencer needs to be strategic and thought out.
-Each post or video an influencer makes needs to clearly fit into a section of your marketing funnel, also known as the buyer’s journey.
-Failure to do this can lead to ineffective influencer posts, missed opportunities, and not having a clear call to action for consumers.
+Like every other part of your marketing strategy, a marketing campaign using a social media influencer needs to be strategic and thought out.
+Each post or video an influencer makes needs to clearly fit into a marketing funnel stage, also known as the buyer’s journey.
+Failure to do this can lead to ineffective influencer posts, missed lead generation, and not having a clear call to action for potential consumers.
 Knowing best practices for each stage in your marketing funnel is essential to seeing success.

 Growing Your Awareness Stage of the Marketing Funnel with Influencers